AP Port Profiles

 Bulk Override and Configure Profiles

 On the Wireless > Configure > Port profile > Assign APs page, an administrator can bulk update the override configuration for the port profiles.
-Check the box next to each AP to assign a new profile or restore back to the default.
+Select the Check the box next to each AP to assign a new profile or restore back to the default.

 Applying profiles to APs with 2 ports